EconMaett/peak-bloom-prediction/README.md

 This repository contains cleaned and ready-to-use data on peak bloom dates in the *data/* folder, alongside a demo prediction analysis report (*demo_analysis.qmd*).
 The demo analysis demonstrates how to load the provided data sets, plot the observed time series, and uses a very simple linear regression model to predict the peak bloom dates for the next year as well as estimate prediction intervals.
-The demo analysis requires a [working installation of R](https://cran.r-project.org) and (version ≥ 4.3 strongly suggested), an [installation of quarto](https://www.quarto.org) (e.g., as part of the RStudio IDE), as well as the `tidyverse` suite of packages.

-The rendered demo analysis is available at https://competition.statistics.gmu.edu/demo_analysis.html.
+The rendered demo analysis is available at <https://competition.statistics.gmu.edu/demo_analysis.html>.

 ## Competition rules